codetalks-new/vscode-snippets-ext-template/README.md

 Below is how we can call a `makeSnippets` function to make the configured snippets file

 `makeSnippets('snippets.json', 'js', { scope: "javascript,typescript" });`

+## Usage
+### for New snippets extensions
+just clone this repo and use as your base repo.

+### for Exists snippets extensions
+1. copy `snippets-src` folder to your project.
+2. copy all your `snippets.json` from `snippets` older into `snippets-src` folder.
+3. extrac your snippet code into new source file in a folder.
+4. edit the make_snippets.js as needed.